Peter-Walsh/Web-Calender/README.md

 ]
 ```
 ### POST Requests
-To add events to the calendar, you may use any of the following urls.
+To add events to the calendar, you may use any of the following URLs.